 Cancelation and Interruption for Daily Passes is event-driven.
 We break that down here:

-If a covered event occurs between the day after you purchase Pass Protection but prior to using your pass, you’re within the Cancelation period.
-This means you’re eligible for 100% reimbursement of the purchase price of the pass!
+If a covered event occurs from the day after you purchase Pass Protection up to the first use of your pass, you’re within the Cancellation period.
+This means you’re eligible for up to a 100% reimbursement of the purchase price if your claim is approved.

-If a covered event occurs between the first time you use your Daily Pass and the last time you use your pass (and you purchased Pass Protection), the event falls within the Interruption period.
+If a covered event occurs between the first time you use your Multi-Day Lift Pass and the last time you would have been able to use your pass (and you purchased Pass Protection), the event falls within the Interruption period.
 In this case, you’d be eligible for a prorated reimbursement amount based on the remaining days tied to your specific pass.

 Here’s an example:

-You purchase a 4-day Pass and add Pass Protection, because you know that means Spot has you covered in case something unexpected changes your plans.
+You purchase a 4-day Pass and add Pass Protection, because you know that means Spot has you covered in case many unexpected events change your plans.
 You make it to the mountain and spend two awesome days skiing with your Pass.
 Then a covered event occurs and you have to file a claim.
 Bummer.
-Since you only used 2 out of the 4 days tied to your Pass, you’re eligible for a 50% reimbursement of the Pass purchase price!
+Since you only used 2 out of the 4 days tied to your Pass, you’re eligible for a 50% reimbursement of the Pass purchase price under Trip Interruption!